Soap Stick Stain Remover

 It works!
 And it's plastic-free, dye-free, preservative-free, palm oil-free, cruelty-free, and fragrance-free!
 Better for you, better for the planet.

-Just wet the fabric and rub the soap stick onto the stained area, then wash as usual.
+Just wet the fabric and rub the soap stick onto the stained area, rub it in and let sit 10 or 15 mins, then wash as usual.

 Meliora is a great company: Committed to transparency, a Certified B Corp, a 1% For the Planet and Women's Voices for the Earth member, and each item is vegan, cruelty-free, and carries the MADE SAFE and Leaping Bunny seal.

 Full Ingredient List: Vegetable Soap [Sodium Cocoate, Glycerin, Organic Cocos Nucifera (Coconut) Oil, Water]

 Net Weight 1.7 oz. per stick